skilesare/immortality/a-definition-of-morality.md

 #On the duality of morality

 We will find by observing that there is a Moral Authority given to more advanced and complex entities.
-This Moral Authority must always be balanced with a Moral Responsibility given from the more advanced and complex entitites to lesser entities.
+This Moral Authority must always be balanced with a Moral Responsibility given from the more advanced and complex entities to lesser entities.
 This is derived for the reality that any lesser entity may be a springboard to a new and more complex entity that has never existed before.

 #On Evil